 - Develop the language of a historian by being exposed to key words repeatedly and by using sophisticated language to articulate thoughts and ideas, such as causation connectives.

-For more information, please see the curriculum overview document at the bottom of this webpage.
+For more information, please see the Key Stage 3 curriculum map below and the curriculum overview document at the bottom of this webpage.

 How will students be taught?